OscMart/appsdeveloper/README.md

-# appsdeveloper.github.io
+# appsdeveloper
-This is just a project i did from school.
+This is just a project i did from schoolmate make me do.